Cata312514/Pharmacy-Management-System/Submission5/README.md

 mode update and debugging made on Pharmacist form and user controls.

 main Form for logging in updated and debugged code.

+created Pharmacist2 form and attached working codes for user controls to replace initial Pharmacist form.